 - Constant confusion

-In case you experience one or more symptoms as mentioned above, you are advised to consult your doctor at the earliest as early diagnosis will help you in preventing the tumor from going and adversely affecting your body which may also result in total hearing loss.
+If you experience one or more symptoms, as mentioned above, you are advised to consult your doctor at the earliest as early diagnosis will help you prevent the tumor from going and adversely affect your body, resulting in total hearing loss.

 Types of Acoustic Neuroma: